Deothrin/howto/couchdb.md

 entries for each of these.
 The first two I pointed to different document roots and confirmed that they delivered different indexes.
 (This was just to test how ip based virtual hosts worked)
 The last virtualhost I configured with a ProxyPass from / to http://localhost:5984.

+I had trouble starting apache originally because something was using port 80 on the host.
+Tcpview helped me narrow it down to vboxheadless, most likely docker.
+Using docker-machine I shut down the vm and checked the network settings using vboxmanager.
+Sure enough port 80 was mapped from guest to host for the NAT adapter.
+I don't remember doing this but maybe a docker command created this mapping at some point.

 The reason for all of this was the couchdb guide started showing post examples using json in curl which is no fun to enter on the windows command line.
 Much nicer to do that in bash in a vm.
 (Remember to check out bash on Windows, too)